MAMAF-Net: Motion-Aware and Multi-Attention Fusion Network for Stroke Diagnosis: Cohort

-For the collection of the video data, we have developed a smartphone application called the StrokeDATA application, which is used to record videos of the patients during the NIHSS protocol as shown in Figure~\ref{fig:data_collection_app}.
-The collection is performed with a tripod stand and a circular light source, where the smartphone with the StrokeDATA application is placed in front of the patient while each NIHSS task is recorded separately.
+For the collection of the video data, we have developed a smartphone application called the Stroke-data application, which is used to record videos of the patients during the NIHSS protocol as shown in Fig.~\ref{fig:data_collection_app}.
+The collection is performed with a tripod stand and a circular light source, where the smartphone with the Stroke-data application is placed in front of the patient while each NIHSS task is recorded separately.
 The collection procedure takes approximately $10$ minutes, and only the research nurse uses the application intended for the video data recording.
 In the measurement protocol, the smartphone is placed in such a way that only the patient under examination is visible in the camera.
 In the initial phase, the target is specifically the face, in which case the smartphone is placed as close to the patient as possible.
-At the last phase, the patient's arms must be completely visible on the screen as moving the arms; hence, the smartphone has to be moved further away from the patient.
+In the last phase, the patient's arms must be completely visible on the screen as moving the arms; hence, the smartphone has to be moved further away from the patient.
 Then, the task starts, and the research nurse receives step-by-step instructions from the application.
-The NIHSS steps performed for this study are as follows: i) \textit{facial palsy}: the patient is asked to smile, show teeth and raise eyebrows in succession a few times, ii) \textit{best gaze}: the patient is asked to follow an object left and right with his/her eyes while keeping his/her head is still to check the strength at extraocular muscles, iii) \textit{best language}: the patient is asked to read aloud the sentences presented on paper, and iv) \textit{motor arm}: the patient is asked consecutively to lift his/her left arm, right arm, and both arms to the sides at a $90^{\circ}$ angle with eyes closed.
+The NIHSS steps performed for this study are as follows: i) \textit{facial palsy}: the patient is asked to smile, show teeth and raise eyebrows in succession a few times, ii) \textit{best gaze}: the patient is asked to follow an object left and right with his/her eyes while keeping his/her head still to check the strength at extraocular muscles, iii) \textit{best language}: the patient is asked to read aloud the sentences presented on paper, and iv) \textit{motor arm}: the patient is asked consecutively to lift his/her left arm, right arm, and both arms to the sides at a $90^{\circ}$ angle with eyes closed.
 The study nurses recorded the NIHSS scores for each task during the data recording session according to the NIHSS protocol.